Avaiga/taipy-doc/docs/manuals/cli/run.md

 ```

 In this example, your Taipy application will be started on *localhost:8080* with *debug* off since we
-do not specify `debug` parameter for Taipy.
-Meanwhile, your application will run with `debug` parameter
+do not specify *--debug* parameter for Taipy.
+Meanwhile, your application will run with *--debug*
-and read data from *data.server.com:2714*.
+parameter and read data from *data.server.com:2714*.